Nicola Pezolet, PhD

 - "Dionysus in the Democracy: Jorn Contra Le Corbusier," in What Moves Us?
 Le Corbusier and Asger Jorn in Art and Architecture, ed.
 Ruth Baumeister (Zurich/Silkeborg: Scheidegger and Spiess/Museum Jorn, 2015), 76-81.
 Translated in Danish as "Dionysos i demokratiet: Jorn Contra Le Corbusier".

-- "'Le Peintre Asgaer', the Popular Front and the Synthesis of the Arts," in Expo Jorn: Art as Festival, ed.
+- "'Le Peintre Asgaer', the Popular Front and the Synthesis of the Arts," in Expo Jorn: Art is a Festival, ed.
 Karen Kurczynski (Silkeborg: Museum Jorn, 2014), 168-171.
 Translated in Danish as "'Maleren Asgaer', Folkefronten og syntesen af kunstarterne".

 "The Village Polychrome, 1952-53," Canadian Centre for Architecture website, December 2009.